|Movie Title/Year and Brief Scene Description|

 The Stepford Wives (1975)

 Director Bryan Forbes' sci-fi/mystery horror thriller was a satirical, cautionary feminist tale.
 The creepy cult classic was adapted from Ira Levin's 1972 novel.
 It provided a savagely-chilling view of perfect, 'ideal' suburban wives (docile android/robotic replicas that were made to be loving, obedient, bland and subservient, and who dutifully cooked, cleaned, and provided sex), created by anti-women's lib husbands in the upscale town of Stepford, Connecticut.
+It had many similarities to the earlier sci-fi horror classic, Invasion of the Body Snatchers (1956).

 The feminist satire was remade as a dark comedy almost 30 years after the original by director Frank Oz (The Stepford Wives (2004)), with Nicole Kidman as the Katharine Ross character.
 She was a TV executive threatened to become an automaton housewife.